kaiaai/kaiaai.github.io/_posts/2023-09-22-gazebo-mapping-navigation-tutorial.md

 ```

 - In the newly opened window, launch Google Cartographer to start creating a map of the room.
-The Cartographer launch script also opens the Rviz2 ROS2 viewer to view the map,
+The Cartographer launch script also opens the Rviz2 ROS2 viewer to view the map.
 ```
 ros2 launch kaiaai_bringup cartographer.launch.py use_sim_time:=true
 ```